JordanJefferson/azure-network-protocols/README.md

 <h4>7.
 Observe DHCP traffic</h4>

-Filter Wireshark traffic to "DHCP" and use "ipconfig /renew" in PowerShell to attempt to issue a new ip address.
+Filter dhcp traffic in Wireshark and use "ipconfig /renew" in PowerShell to attempt to issue a new ip address.

 ![image](https://github.com/user-attachments/assets/9575fbd2-1265-411f-ae5a-0c5b8c3d00f6)